Do I need a bachelor's degree to be admitted into graduate school?

 Incomplete, denied, and canceled applications cannot be deferred.

 To initiate the deferral process, contact your program.
 The program must first approve the deferral.
 Note that financial awards may not be guaranteed for deferred admission.
-The program will then forward the deferral request to the Office of Admissions Office for final approval.
+The program will then forward the deferral request to the Office of Admissions for final approval.
 An admitted application record is created for approved deferred admission terms and a new admission letter is mailed out.